-Ah, moving to Los Angeles—it’s the first step in so many aspiring actors’ journey.
+Ah, moving to Los Angeles—it’s the first step in so many aspiring actors’ journeys.
 But acting in L.A. can be an overwhelming, even intimidating, process.
-That’s why we’ve put together this in-depth guide to becoming an actor in Hollywood.
+That’s why we’ve put together this in-depth guide on how to become an actor in L.A.
 From the city’s top acting agencies to the best places for L.A. actors to train, here’s everything you should know about starting an acting career in the City of Angels.

 - What tools do I need to become an actor in L.A.?

 - How do I find auditions and casting calls in L.A.?

 - How do I land a gig in L.A.?

 - How do I find an acting agent in L.A.?

 - How and when should I create my own work?